The time value of money is one of the most important concepts to grasp in investing. Happily, it’s a pretty instinctive one.1

 - £1,040 in a year’s time

-If you could expect to put away the £1,000 received today to earn 4% interest in a year, then (ignoring other factors like tax for simplicity) the value of these two options is the same.
+If you could expect the £1,000 received today to earn 4% interest over a year, then the value of these two choices is the same.

 How do we calculate the time value of money?